cchung7/clap_v1.2-render/README.md

 # CLAP_V1.2 - County-level Air Quality Prediction System

 The CLAP system is a web-based predictive analytics application that forecasts the next-day average Air Quality Index (AQI) for U.S. counties using historical AQI measurements published by the U.S. Environmental Protection Agency (EPA).

-The system automatically ingests EPA datasets, validates and preprocesses the dataset, generates lag-based and temporal features, and applies a trained machine-learning model to produce predictions with probability distributions across EPA-defined AQI categories and labels.
+CLAP ingests EPA datasets, validates and preprocesses the dataset, generates lag-based and temporal features, and applies a trained machine-learning model to produce predictions with probability distributions across EPA-defined AQI categories and labels.

-The web dashboard provides intuitive access to next-day predictions, 30-day AQI trends, confidence scores, and category-based visualizations consistent with EPA color standards.
-Architecturally, the system follows a layered client-server design, where the backend exposes RESTful API endpoints and a frontend renders the visual interactive output.
-The system prioritizes accessibility and usability, offering rapid data-driven insight.
+The dashboard provides intuitive access to next-day predictions, 30-day AQI trends, confidence scores, and category-based visualizations consistent with EPA color standards.

 ### URL
 https://clap-v1-2-render.onrender.com